costcohotdog/wuhan-coronavirus/README.md

 <img src="https://github.com/L0per/wuhan-coronavirus/blob/master/static/images/header-preview.PNG?raw=true" alt="stream-chart" width="500"/>

 ## About
-We aimed to create a web app that told the living-story of the COVID-19 outbreak with beautiful visuals.
+We aimed to create a web app that told the living-story of the COVID-19 outbreak with beautiful and informative visuals.
 The site updates on a daily basis and we hope to maintain the living-story of the site as the situation progresses.
 Here's one of our charts showing the total number of confirmed cases in countries outside of China over time:

 <img src="https://github.com/L0per/wuhan-coronavirus/blob/master/static/images/steamchart.PNG?raw=true" alt="stream-chart" width="800"/>